rliu054/rliu054.github.io/_pages/about.md

 title: About
 permalink: /about/
 ---
-I'm Rui, a software engineer based in Toronto.
+I'm Rui, a Machine Learning Engineer based in Toronto.

 ----